[Artworks] should not seek to be fetishised objects of perfection, but rather useful tools for thought.

 WORK

-In his most recent work (2018-present) Dajee focuses on interpreting Aritstotle’s theory of objects.
-Drawing on inspiration of the hard-edged minimalist works of the 1960’s, these works concentrate narrowly on the intellectualised properties of form.
+In his most recent work (2018-present), Dajee delves into Aristotle’s theory of objects.
+Drawing inspiration from the hard-edged minimalist works of the 1960s, these pieces focus on the intellectual properties of form, offering a narrow yet profound exploration of shape and structure.
 Link

 PHILOSOPHY